-Remembrance Sunday: Nation to fall silent to remember the war dead
+Remembrance Sunday: Nation falls silent to remember the war dead

 Sir Keir said it was "a time for us all to stop, reflect and remember those millions of people from Britain and the Commonwealth who have kept us safe through their service and sacrifice".

-Also laying a wreath will be Chief of the Defence Staff Gen Sir Nick Carter, who said those who died did so "to protect the free and open way of life that we enjoy today".
+Outgoing Chief of the Defence Staff Gen Sir Nick Carter also laid a wreath.
+He said those who died did so "to protect the free and open way of life that we enjoy today".

 Armed forces charity the Royal British Legion, which holds its Poppy Appeal in the run up to Remembrance Sunday each year, said this year's march included hundreds of young people from the Cadets, Guides and Scouts.